 “I should think so, we may have to take the trees off and put them in the corner,” I noticed the little emerald studs Kelly had in her ear matched the nose stud, “So are you enjoying looking after the kids?”

-“Yeah, they are really fun to be around,” she gushed and moved closer to me, brushing up against my side, “But I do like the evenings when I can be a normal teen again,”
+“Yeah, they are amusing to be around,” she gushed and moved closer to me, brushing up against my side, “But I do like the evenings when I can be a normal teen again,”

-“As normal as we can get,” I replied noticing Noah had taken a few steps back as he followed us to the elevator.
-I watched his reflection in the doors and saw his eyes were narrowed and he was glaring at Kelly.
+“As normal as we can get,” I replied, noticing Noah had taken a few steps back as he followed us to the elevator.
+I watched his reflection in the doors noticing his eyes were narrowed to the point he was glaring at Kelly.
 Luckily she did not seem to notice.
-The door dinged open and we pushed the loader inside, as I thought the trees needed to be placed on the wall for the doors to close.
+The door dinged open, allowing us to push the loader inside, as I thought the trees needed to be placed on the wall for the doors to close.

-“Mac, can you gather everyone up in the common area,” I radioed my second and slotted my VIP access into the elevator.
-I pressed the top floor and the car began moving up rapidly.
+“Mac, can you gather everyone up in the common area,” I radioed my second, slotting my VIP access card into the elevator.
+I pressed the top floor, and the car began moving up rapidly.

-“Sure thing,” she answered and then after a quick ride up the doors opened and we offloaded.
-Noah pulled the loader and once again Kelly brushed against me and her hand wrapped around mine as we rounded the corner.
+“Sure thing,” she answered.
+Then after a quick ride up the doors opened and we offloaded.
+Noah pulled the loader, but once again, Kelly brushed against me with her hand wrapped around mine as we rounded the corner.
 I saw Tobi’s reaction instantly, his face dropped and his fists clenched.
-Mac looked at me with a confused expression as she took in the pair of holding hands.
+Mac looked at me with a confused expression as she took in the pair of us holding hands.
 I managed to extricate myself from her grip, just!

 “So what’s going on?”
 Larry was the first one to ask.

-“Well we have a week until Christmas, so I thought we should make this place feel a little more homely,” I told them and got a cheer from the younger ones.
+“Well we have a week until Christmas, so I thought we should make this place feel a little more homely,” I told them getting a cheer from the younger ones.
 Tobi now had his arms crossed over his chest in an angry and defensive posture.
 I knew he liked me, but there was nothing I could really do about that.
-Noah manoeuvred the loader into position and we offloaded the boxes.
+Noah manoeuvred the loader into position so we could offload the boxes.

-“Tom, Larry, can you help with this?” the three of us moved the two large tree boxes and began unboxing them as the rest began to open the other Christmas decorations.
+“Tom, Larry, can you help with this?” the three of us moved the two large tree boxes and began unboxing them as the rest started to open the other Christmas decorations.
 I left Mac in charge of that side as Larry, Tom and I began to build up the tree, which it turns out was quite large.
-When we had finally got it together it stood about fifteen feet tall and reached nearly halfway to the ceiling.
-Another cheer drew my attention away from the tree and to the kitchen, where Simon and Luca had emerged with some trays.
-Simon had a couple of trays of steaming drinks, while Luca had a couple of trays of chocolate covered gingerbread men.
+When we had finally got it together, it stood about fifteen feet tall, reaching nearly halfway to the ceiling.
+Another cheer drew my attention away from the tree to the kitchen, where Simon and Luca had emerged with some trays.
+Simon had a couple of steaming drinks trays, while Luca had a couple of trays of chocolate-covered gingerbread men.

 “What are these?”
 Kelly asked.